MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ##### Supported types

 Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
-Attempts to create sources from publications which contain unsupported data types will fail with an error.
+Attempts to create sources from publications which contain unsupported data types (like `enum` {{% gh 12689 %}}) will fail with an error.

 ##### Truncation